dmitriyshub/k8s-kubevirt-test-automation/README.md

 ---

 #### This Ansible Role Tests the VM functionality for an Openshift\Kubernetes Cluster post-upgrade.
-It initializes several objects in the cluster, aiming to create a fully functional virtual machines servers and tests the functionality
+It initializes several objects in the cluster, aiming to create a fully functional virtual machines servers and tests the functionality including SSH,HTTPD,FIREWALLD,Storage,LiveMigration, Network and more

 To run the Ansible role without modifications, ensure that your infrastructure includes: